roshantaneja/School_Notes/20_Creations/21_Software/21.1 Authorship for stck/1-Pager.md

 4. Data Insights: Over time, the aggregated data from AuthorVectorizer can provide valuable insights into the preferences and patterns of STCK.ME readers.
 These insights can inform content curation, author collaborations, and personalized recommendations.

-The software itself is very light, requiring a fraction of the resources that modern-day
+If the product were to be completed in a more professional environment such that it could be implemented.
+The proof of concept so far has been completed, as a python script.
+I am reaching out to inquire about the possibility of receiving mentorship and collaboration from your team to bring this project to completion and successfully implement it on your platform.

 To implement AuthorVectorizer on STCK.ME would require integrating the existing Python script (or "translated" js/jsx) into the platform's backend.
 I can assist with the integration process (despite my limited knowledge), ensuring a seamless and secure implementation.

-I would be delighted to discuss this opportunity further and provide a live demonstration of AuthorVectorizer.
+I would be delighted to discuss this opportunity further and provide a live demonstration of the AuthorVectorizer python script.
 Please let me know a convenient time for a call or meeting, and I will be more than happy to accommodate.

 Thank you for considering the addition of AuthorVectorizer to STCK.ME.
 I look forward to the possibility of collaborating with you and enhancing the reader experience on your esteemed platform.

 Regards,

 Roshan Taneja
++1 (650) - 660 - 1901